How to find the best schools in Bali in 2022

 - SLK (Sekolah Lentera Kasih) (preschool, primary and secondary)

-- Skywalker House Bali (4-14 years old, English National Curriculum for middle school age)
+- Skywalker House Bali (4-15 years old and growing, English National Curriculum)

 - Australian Independent School (AIS)